About Smart Shelter Consultancy

 The Smart Shelter philosophy is unique and can be experienced from just one day, up to a full-semester length.

 Kyoto.
-Speaker at conference ‘Shape Design and Optimisation for for Seismic and Architectural Design, Kyoto university, November 2017
+Speaker at conference ‘Shape Design and Optimisation for Seismic and Architectural Design, Kyoto University, November 2017

 Turkey.
 Yasar University in Izmir, November 2016.

 Germany.
 Red Cross Germany in Berlin, May 2016.

 Ireland.
 Engineers Without Borders Conference in Dublin, February 2016.

 Italy.
 Istituto Universitario di Studi Superiori di Pavia, February 2016.

 Italy.
 University of Bologna, February 2016.

 Italy.
 University of Bergamo, July 2015.